pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 ## Bonus Exercise

 - How would you update the glob pattern in the video converter pipeline spec (`video_mp4_converter.yaml`) to only process video files in the `raw_videos_and_images` repo?
-That would reduce the complexity of the user code in `def process_video_files` and make the pipeline more efficient.
+That would enable you to reduce the complexity of the user code in `def process_video_files` and make the pipeline more efficient.